ELVIS-CHING/ROMS_related/enviroments of servers.md

 * The path of NetCDF should be specified in 'Linux-ifort.mk' (if ifort is used) in the "Compilers" directory.

 The new HPCs usually use [Lmod](https://lmod.readthedocs.io/en/latest/index.html#) to manage the software packages.
 With Lmod, we can set up the environments easily by adding the modules in '\~/.bash_profile' or '~/.bashrc'.
 Every time log in to the server, it will load the settings in '\~/.bash_profile' automatically.
 Or use the command 'source ~/.bash_profile' to update the settings after modifying it.
 Some basic useful commands can be found in this [official link](https://lmod.readthedocs.io/en/latest/010_user.html), or this [simple introduction](https://qingli411.github.io/eesrf-hpc-user-guide/hpc1/environment.html) provided by Prof. Li Qing.

+**For using GPU, nvfortran is needed.** On most servers, we may need to set up MPI and NetCDF for nvfortran by ourself.
+Instructions are shown [here](/setting%20up%20nvfortran%20environment.md).

 ## Check the environments (take hpc3 for example)